magento/merchdocs/src/cms/page-duplicate.md

 ---
-title: Duplicating & Deleting a Page
+title: Duplicating and Deleting a Page
 ---

 Any content page can be used as a template, and saved as a duplicate.
 You might use this time-saving technique to create a consistent design for content pages throughout your site.
 The duplicate page retains the Page Title of the original, but the URL Key and Status fields must be updated.